AriBlumstein/AirlineCustomerDB/README.md

 ![View2BarChart](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/View2BarChart.png?raw=true)

-### Visualization for View 3
+### Visualization for View 3: HubFlightCustomers

-This query shows the number of customers flying from our hub, Hamburg to various destinations for upcoming flights.
+This query shows the number of customers flying from our hub, Hamburg, to various destinations for upcoming flights.
 It's helpful for analyzing the market and planning routes from our hub.

 ``` SQL
 SELECT Destination, SUM(NumCustomers) AS TotalCustomers